 How Big is a Full-Grown Siberian Shiba?

 The Siberian Shiba is a small dog, although not as tiny as other dogs in this size category.
-These pups usually stand at about 13 to 18 inches tall and weight between 15 to 30 pounds.
+These pups usually stand at about 13 to 18 inches tall and weigh between 15 to 30 pounds.

 Their weight depends greatly on which parent breed they take after most since Siberian Huskies are bigger than the Shiba Inu.